pavelandras/100-days-of-code/r1-log.md

 ## R1D8

 Started the Portfolio Webpage project on FCC and the Basic Javascript section.
 Did some practive on Codewars and watched some youtube videos about Javascript and Figma.

+ ## R1D9

+Practiced on Codewars.
+Learned about Array.prototype.filter.